janegca/fem-challenges/12-huddle/README.md

 Used Ionicons.
 The design widths are 27.5px for mobile, 40px for desktop;
 however, I've opted to use 48px for both as that is the recommended size for accessible 'hit' targets on touch screens.

+🌞 Woot!
+Figured out a very easy way to colour the icons using a mask and the `aria-label` attribute